themrsung/CapitalismApi/README.md

 ### Supports: Capitalism v5.1.3 or higher

-This is an open source API for the Minecraft plugin **Capitalism** developed by and used in themrsung.
+This is an open source API for the Minecraft plugin **Capitalism** developed by themrsung.
 Use this API to access data in the main plugin from other modules.

 **Capitalism** is currently closed source and not for sale.